Surrey cycle routes

 Longer signed routes

-This is available as a free leaflet available from the Contact Centre.
+A map of the Surrey Cycleway is available as a PDF download or a free leaflet can be requested from the Contact Centre.
 The route uses quiet country roads and lanes and is well sign-posted.
 It is suitable for people who have some experience of cycling on roads.
-These signs show the route:
+The route is marked by distinctive brown and white signs.

 Apart from the main loop there are a number of 'links' which enable you to do shorter circuits.
 There are also links to major towns in Surrey (e.g. Epsom, Woking and Farnham.
 These links are identified by signs with the words 'Surrey Cycleway Link' on them.
 The total distance is 150 km (94 miles) but there are many more leisurely short routes.
 The shortest and flattest route is between the Outwood link and the Leigh link this is only 14km (9 miles) long.